sanjaykumarnagar/node.js-api-template/README.md

 UI:
 - Browser UI is served from `/` and static files under `public/`.
 It exercises the API for quick testing.

+## Bitcoin Core integration (real node)

+This app integrates with the real Bitcoin Core (bitcoin/bitcoin) via RPC.
+To run a local regtest node quickly:

+- With Docker:
+  - Create a `.env` with:
+    RPC_USER=user
+    RPC_PASS=pass
+  - Start bitcoind (regtest): `docker-compose up -d`
+  - RPC will be exposed at `http://127.0.0.1:18443/` with the above credentials.
+  - In the UI (RPC Config) or via API POST `/rpc/config`, set url/user/pass.

+- From source (submodule optional):
+  - You can add the official repo as a submodule: git submodule add https://github.com/bitcoin/bitcoin.git vendor/bitcoin (Build and run bitcoind per their docs; then point this app to your node via `/rpc/config`.)

+Common RPC endpoints exposed here:
+- POST `/rpc/wallets/create` { name }
+- GET `/rpc/wallets`
+- POST `/rpc/wallets/load` { name }
+- POST `/rpc/addresses/new` { label?, type: "bech32"|"p2sh-segwit"|"legacy" }
+- GET `/rpc/balance`
+- POST `/rpc/send` { address, amount }

 ## Endpoints